12,300 words, one hour and 30 min.

-The guard escorted Eric back to his cell, where he sat down on his cot.
+The guard escorted him back to his cell.
+When the guard left, Eric sat down on his cot.

 It was true, he’d been a love-struck fool.
 Emphasis on fool.
 He compressed his lips and squinted against the pain of finally admitting to himself that he’d never really loved Beth.
 She’d merely been a means to an end.
 He’d hated her, almost from the beginning.
 He’d been a starving man grateful to eat out of a garbage can.

-He looked over at the opposite wall.
+He looked over at the facing wall.
 On a piece of notebook paper that he’d taped up were large words he’d written and underlined, his resolve slow and steady:

 Never again would he compromise himself and let loneliness drive him to do something his mind knew was stupid.
 It was better to have nobody than to have somebody only half there, or who didn’t want to be there in the first place.

-Growing sleepy, he lay back.
-He permitted himself his first full-fledged grin in months, one that could not have been tamed if he had tried.
+He lay back and permitted himself his first full-fledged grin in months, one that could not have been tamed if he had tried.
 Saturday was just four days away.
 He couldn’t wait to see Elaine on their first “date.”
 He’d tell her he’d been the reckless driver who’d almost plowed into her on that fateful night, and that if he had hit her, he wouldn’t be where he is now.
 A good laugh would be had when he “chided” her for her expert driving.

-She’d be another reason those cold hamburgers would be the best-tasting things Eric had ever eaten
+She’d be another reason those cold hamburgers would be the best-tasting things he’d ever eaten.

-His breathing quickened, routing his drowsiness.
+His breathing quickened.
 He remembered again the last time he and Elaine spoke to each other.
 It was five years ago at school.